-2.1 The Working Group supports development of a robust disclosure process in lieu of requiring BMPs at the point-of-sale.
+2.1 The Working Group supports development of a robust disclosure process over actively enforcing BMP installation at the point-of-sale.
 TRPA shall continue partnering with real estate professionals to promote BMP education and outreach at the point-of-sale, which supports the Regional Plan's voluntary approach for BMP retrofits.

-2.2 Support the TMDL with BMP Compliance Efforts
+2.2 Support the TMDL with BMP Implementation Efforts

-Continue to focus BMP compliance efforts in coordination with strategies prioritized by local jurisdiction Load Reduction Plans and Area Plans.
-This focuses TRPA resources in areas that achieve the greatest pollutant load reduction and supports the TMDL in line with working group objectives.
-For some local jurisdictions strategies include enforcing private property BMPs while others include public-private partnerships for area-wide treatments.
-Installation of BMPs and point-of-sale can be revisited as an option if outcomes from TMDL implementation are shown to make insufficient gains towards improving Lake Tahoe's water quality.
+Continue to focus BMP implementation efforts in coordination with strategies prioritized by local jurisdiction Load Reduction Plans and Area Plans.
+This focuses TRPA resources in areas that achieve the greatest pollutant load reduction and supports the TMDL and effectuates the 2012 Regional Plan in line with working group objectives.
+Some local jurisdictions TMDL strategies include private property BMPs while others include public-private partnerships for area-wide treatments.
+If outcomes from TMDL implementation are shown to make insufficient gains towards improving Lake Tahoe's water quality, actively enforcing BMP installation at the point-of-sale should be revisited at the next Regional Plan four-year review.